-iPhone 5 vs iPhone 5S comparison review
+iPhone 5S full review

 Welcome to our iPhone 5 vs iPhone 5S article, where we'll be putting two generations of Apple's flagship iPhone head-to-head.
 The iPhone 5s has some impressive new features, including a Touch ID fingerprint sensor, an A7 chip and an improved camera.
 But is it worth the upgrade?
 We've compared the iPhone 5's features with the new features found in the iPhone 5S, to help you decide.